myllynen/rhel-troubleshooting-guide/README.md

 for instance
 [https://access.redhat.com/articles/371803](https://access.redhat.com/articles/371803).

-If everything else has really been rules out, Red Hat Support can help to investigate the issue further.
+If everything else has really been ruled out, Red Hat Support can help to investigate the issue further.
 In such case a kernel crash dump (vmcore) is a must-have.
 For instructions how to crash the kernel automatically when experiencing a soft lockup, please see